 Step 1: Rural Oregonians collect signatures to get greater idaho on their county ballot, or convince county commissioners to put a question on the ballot.

-Step 5: hopefully the compact includes a plebiscite for rural Oregon to approve or disapprove the final compact.
+Step 8: Optionally, the compact authorizes a plebiscite (vote) for eastern Oregon voters as a whole to consent to, or veto, the compact.

 Before we can add California counties to Idaho, we need to complete phase 1: moving the Oregon/Idaho border.